jeremy-dolan/jd-reference/jd-markdown.md

 ### Struck text

-~~struck text~~ - Both VSCode and GitHub render text bracketed by \~\~ as struck, but GitHub also strikes text backeted by single tildes.
+~~struck text~~ - Both VSCode and GitHub render text bracketed by \~\~ as struck.
+(GitHub also strikes text backeted by single tildes.)

 ✅ GitHub
 ✅ VSCode